 |$0-30 K||$30K-48K||$48-75||$75-110K||$110K +|

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of CHC, see our tuition and fees and room and board pages.

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At CHC, approximately 92% of students took out student loans averaging $7,681 a year.
-That adds up to $30,724 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At CHC, approximately 88% of students took out student loans averaging $6,888 a year.
+That adds up to $27,552 over four years for those students.

 Contact details for CHC are given below.

 |Criminal Justice & Corrections||20||$32,248|